-In a research paper you must locate and examine information from relevant authorities on a specific topic question.
+In a research paper you must locate and examine information from relevant authorities with contrasting viewpoints on a specific topic question.
 I might sometimes indicate specific sources to be used in the wording of the assignment.
-More commonly, though, I will not do this; you will be expected to identify and find relevant resources on your own.
-Librarians can be critical aids in this process.
+More commonly, though, I will not do this; you must find relevant resources on your own.
+Librarians can help with this process.

-An important part of the Socratic approach is not only to argue for one's own view, but to actively seek out and understand the views of others.
-So, unlike an essay, a research paper does not involve defending your own point of view, rather, it is an opportunity to survey the views of others making contemporary arguments about the issue (i.e. authorities).
-The main purpose of the paper, therefore, is to convince a reader that you have found significant viewpoints that someone wishing to develop a position should consider.
-Finding and explaining the main arguments of (at least) two major authorities holding contending viewpoints is the simplest way to do this.
-The quality of your paper, therefore, will rest on your description of the issue (ISSUE component), and explanation of the arguments of your authorities and why those arguments are significant (the ARG component).
-Finally, you must be meticulous about presenting the details regarding any sources that you draw on to accomplish the prior two tasks (the REF component).
+An important part of the Socratic approach is not simply to argue for your own view, but to actively seek out and understand the views of others who might disagree with you.
+So, unlike an essay, a research paper does not involve defending your own position (yet), rather, it is an opportunity to prepare to do such by seeking potentially contending views to your own.
+The main purpose of the paper, therefore, is to show that you have found leading authorities that anyone wishing to develop a position should consider.
+Finding and explaining the main arguments of (at least) two contending authorities will ensure that you find at least one good source with a contrasting view to any preliminary view you might have.
+The quality of your paper, therefore, will rest on your description of the issue (ISSUE component) and explanation of the signficance of the authorities and their arguments (the ARGS component).
+Comparing and contrasting the main contentions of your authorities is a good way to accomplish this task.
+Finally, you must be meticulous about presenting the details of your sources (the REFS component).
 I use the following mark scheme to grade research papers:

 How many citations should you provide?
 There is no simple answer to that question.